tektoncd/hub/docs/DEPLOYMENT.md

 ### UI Image

-Ensure you are in `ui` directory and logged in you image registry.
+Ensure you are in the root of project and logged in you image registry.

 ```
-docker build -t <image> . && docker push <image>
+docker build -f images/ui.Dockerfile -t <image> . && docker push <image>
 ```

 Replace `<image>` with the registry and image name.